Medi-Cal Eligibility

 As part of the Intake process, the EW is responsible for exploring the possibility of retro Medi-Cal needs, which may have occurred within 3 months prior to the date of application/reapplication.

-IF the applicant...
-THEN the EW...
+If the applicant...
+Then the EW...

-Has incurred medical treatment within that time span, Must offer to take a retro Medi-Cal application.
-Use the “Supplement to Statement of Facts for Retroactive Coverage/Restoration” (MC 210 A).
+Has incurred medical treatment within that time, Must offer to take a retro Medi-Cal application.
+Use the Supplement to Statement of Facts for Retroactive Coverage/Restoration (MC 210 A).

 "Ex Parte" Review

 "Ex Parte" means that the Medi-Cal-Only eligibility determination is made based on the information contained in the case record WITHOUT THE INVOLVEMENT OF THE CLIENTS unless the EW cannot make an accurate determination of Medi-Cal eligibility during the "ex parte" process due to insufficient information/verification.
-All reasonable efforts must be made by only using information/verification from ALL case information available (i.e., Food Stamp, General Assistance, Foster Care, In Home Supportive Services, Medi-Cal, etc.).
+All reasonable efforts must be made by only using information/verification from ALL case information available (i.e., CalFresh, General Assistance, Foster Care, In Home Supportive Services, Medi-Cal, etc.).

-Medi-Cal coverage under Edwards must be continued during the "ex parte" review process during which time, individuals must be evaluated for ongoing Medi-Cal and transferred to the appropriate Medi-Cal program."
-Ex parte" review has replaced the Edwards process for CalWORKs and Medi-Cal cases.
+Medi-Cal coverage under Edwards must be continued during the "ex parte" review process, during which time, individuals must be evaluated for ongoing Medi-Cal and transferred to the appropriate Medi-Cal program."Ex parte" review has replaced the Edwards process for CalWORKs and Medi-Cal cases.

 Exception: When a CalWORKs case is denied at intake and an "ex parte" review is required, the case is NOT set up on Edwards.
 Follow the "ex parte" time frames.